113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering import-version
 {: #import-offering-version}

-Run the following command to import a new version of an offering in your private catalog.
+Run the following command to import a new version of a product in your private catalog.

 ```
 ibmcloud catalog offering import-version --catalog CATALOG --offering OFFERING_NAME --zipurl URL [--target-version APP_VERSION] [--include-config]